jtoufik/the-web-is-for-everyone-interactive-functionality/docs/README.md

-# OBA - Web is for everyone
+# OBA - The web is for everyone

 <!-- Geef je project een titel en schrijf in één zin wat het is -->